GOAL SETTING FOR THE YEAR

 It’s the same thing with goals.
 We all have our big goal — let’s call that our destination.
 In order to reach our destination, we set smaller goals along the way.
 And throughout the journey, just like the pilot, we make adjustments and tweaks to those smaller goals to make sure we stay on course and ultimately end up at our destination.
 Sometimes those adjustments and tweaks will be minor and our course will look pretty much as we’d imagined.
 Other times, those adjustments and tweaks will take us completely off course on a journey we never even considered.
 But as long as we end up at our destination, it’s all good!

-Today, let’s take a deep dive into goals: how to set them, how to keep them, and how to adjust them to make sure we stay on the right path.
+So with 2019 rapidly approaching, let’s take a deep dive into goals: how to set them for the year, how to keep them, and how to adjust them to make sure we stay on the right path.

 Why We Need Goals